davidben/tls-trust-expressions/README.md

-# TLS Drafts
+# TLS Trust Anchor Negotiation

-This is the working area for individual Internet-Drafts.
+This repository contains a pair of draft mechanisms for negotiating certificate trust anchors in TLS.
+See this informal [explainer](explainer.md) document for a high-level overview.

 ## TLS Trust Anchor Identifiers